 - LU-1.
-Focus the city's growth and development as follows: - Direct most of the city's growth to the Downtown Regional Growth Center, other Countywide Centers (see Map LU-3) and to other areas designated for compact, mixed use development served by a full range of transportation options. - 2.
+Focus the city's growth and development as follows: - 1.
+Direct most of the city's growth to the Downtown Regional Growth Center, other Countywide Centers and to other areas designated for compact, mixed use development served by a full range of transportation options. - 2.
 Plan for housing growth with a broad range of housing choices to meet the changing needs of the community. - 3.
-Enhance the health and vitality of existing single-family, multi-family and mixed use residential neighborhoods. - 4.
+Enhance the health and vitality of existing single family, multifamily and mixed-use residential neighborhoods. - 4.
 Provide for commercial uses and development that serve community needs. - LU-2.
-Retain the city's park-like character through the acquisition, preservation and enhancement of parks, open space and tree canopy throughout the city. - LU-3.
-Prioritize the redevelopment of under-developed land over vacant land, open space and environmentally sensitive areas. - LU-4.
-Promote a land use pattern integrated with a multimodal transportation system. - LU-5.
+Retain the city's park-like character through the acquisition, preservation and enhancement of parks, open space, and tree canopy throughout the city. - LU-3.
+Prioritize the redevelopment on under-developed land over vacant land, open space and environmentally sensitive areas. - LU-4.
+Promote a land use pattern integrated with multimodal transportation system. - LU-5.
 Maintain a critical mass of light industrial land in the Richards Valley area and other appropriate areas to serve local needs.